When Is a Personal Injury Case Ready for Settlement?

 Remaining organized, persistent, patient, and calm can all be beneficial during this process and potentially tip the scales in your favor.
 It is important to note that once you settle, there is no turning back.
 The case will be over, and you will not be able to have a change of heart after signing a settlement agreement.
 For this reason, it is imperative you review all terms of a settlement offer with an attorney before accepting, including payment terms, release of liability, and confidentiality terms.

 Injured?
 Call (833) 600-0125

 If you have been injured through no fault of your own, our personal injury lawyers at Johnson, Vorhees & Martucci can fight to maximize your potential settlement and ensure your rights are protected during this difficult time.
-Having recovered millions on behalf of injured clients throughout Joplin, Springfield, and Rogers/Bentonville, we have what it takes to get the results you need.
+Having recovered millions on behalf of injured clients throughout Joplin and Springfield, we have what it takes to get the results you need.